Sam Mastrogiannis

 Stamatis A. "Sam" Mastrogiannis (born March 2, 1942) is a Greek American professional poker player who won two bracelets at the World Series of Poker.

 Poker career

-Mastrogiannis has cashed three times at the World Series of Poker and won two bracelets.
+Mastrogiannis has cashed three times at the World Series of Poker and won three bracelets.
 He won his first bracelet in 1979 in the $1,000 Razz event.
 He won his second bracelet in 1986 in the $1,500 Seven Card Stud event.

 He won a Seven-card stud event at Amarillo Slim's Super Bowl of Poker for $39,000 in 1982.

 Although Mastrogiannis is mostly a cash game player, his lifetime tournament winnings exceed $145,000.